 Here are the best events happening during August in the Buckeye State.

-After the 4th of July, it feels like I’ll blink and it will be August!
-Summer is coming to a close as everyone prepares to go back to school and routines.
-BUT there is still some time left to enjoy a road trip or two, and I hope to inspire you to get out and explore before the first bell rings!
+I hate to say it, but summer is coming to a close.
+The stores are full of school supplies and I’ve even seen a few fall decorations.
+Noooo.
+We may all be thinking of school and routines, but there is still plenty of time to enjoy a road trip or two, and I hope to inspire you to get out and explore before the first bell rings!
 (Or in the case of this homeschooler, mom yells that it is time to start)!
 Here’s my list of 10 things to do in Ohio in August!
 Hurry!

 1. Visit Amish Country